- People with diabetes want supportive health professionals with whom they can discuss any aspect of living with and managing the condition.

 As a healthcare professional, you bring considerable experience and a certain perspective to your consultations.
 So, too, does each person with diabetes – they bring their life experience and their awareness of how diabetes does or doesn’t fit into their life.

 Having a conversation about the emotional aspects of living with diabetes can be challenging.
 Many of the general techniques for effective communication (see Box 1.2) are applicable but, like any other skill, they are not necessarily intuitive.
-Communication skills take time and practice to develop, and they can always be improved.
+Communication skills take time and practice to develop.
+The good news is that communication is a skill that can be learned.
+It takes time and practice to develop the skills, and they can always be improved, but anyone can learn these skills and the community will notice the difference.
 Take this opportunity to reflect on how you incorporate these general techniques into your consultations.

 People with diabetes seek out healthcare professionals as much for their personal communication skills and consultation style (e.g. care and empathy) as for their clinical expertise.

 As demonstrated in the table below, the immediate outcome of open, empathic communication is an honest exchange of ideas and challenges.
 Indeed, this may be the only tangible effect that the healthcare professional is aware of – but it is likely to lead to other benefits.